 10. Turn eggplant over and cook 3-4 minutes more on the second side, or until it's done to your liking.

-11. Arrange eggplant on a serving tray or baking sheet, drizzle with garlic-cumin vinaigrette, and sprinkle with crumbled feta and herbs.
+11. Arrange the grilled eggplant on a serving tray or baking sheet, drizzle with garlic-cumin vinaigrette, and sprinkle with crumbled feta and herbs.

 Notes